VanLoo-lab/Arborist/README.md

 ### Installation via conda (recommended)

-`arborist` is available on Bioconda.
-You can easy install it via `conda/mamba` with:
+`arborist` will soon be available on Bioconda.
+Then you can easy install it via `conda/mamba` with:

 ```bash
 conda install -c bioconda -c conda-forge arborist